alphabbet/mapservice/README.md

 # mapservice
-use baidu api develop some functioanl api
+use baidu api develop some functional api